CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

 A more useful example is to save the initial row numbering in your data.
-When we discuss [sorting](#sorting) later, it may be useful to be able to
+When we discuss [sorting][sorting] later, it may be useful to be able to
 return to the original ordering.
 Since `_n` changes when the data is re-sorted, if we save the initial row numbers to a permanent variable, we can
 always re-sort by it later. `_N` is slightly less useful but can be used similarly.